niplav/site/range_and_forecasting_accuracy.md

 less wrong in the process.

 However, both sites differ in their approach to writing, judging and scoring forecasts.
-Predictionbook is much older than Metaculus: the former was first released in 2008, the latter started in 2015.
+PredictionBook is much older than Metaculus: the former was first released in 2008, the latter started in 2015.
 It is also much less formal than Metaculus: it doesn't require stringent resolution criteria, making possible for everybody to judge a question (unrelated